adielbm/notes/notes/Computer Networks/Performance.md

 #### Latency
 $$\text{Latency} = t_{\text{prop}} + t_{\text{tx}} + t_\text{queue}$$
+- **latency**
-- latency is the amount of time it takes for a packet of data to travel between two points across a network connection
+	- the amount of time it takes for a packet of data to travel between two points across a network connection
+	- "_The delay between the transmission of a signal and its receipt_" [^1]
+	-
 - latency (also called delay (?) #todo) is the time it takes for data to pass from one point on a network to another
 - (**Propagation delay**) $t_{\text{prop}} = \frac{d}{v}$
 	- $d$ is the length of the physical link (in $\mathrm{m}$)